aws-samples/swift-ecs-workshop/README.md

 The template accepts the following parameters:

+> *  KeyName xxKeyPair <- Key pair name for SSH access
+> *  YourIP 0.0.0.0/0 <- Provide your public IP or allow all
 > *  AppName ecs-swift-app <- Name of your application
 > *  DesiredCapacity1 <- Provide appropriate desired capacity
 > *  ECSCFNURL https://s3.amazonaws.com/ecs-swift-bootcamp/swift-on-ecs-CD.json <- S3 link to this CloudFormation template
-> *  ECSRepoName ecs-swift-bootcamp-ecr-repo <- Name of ECR repo where ECS image is stored
+> *  ECSRepoName ecs-swift-bootcamp-ecr-repo <- Name of ECR repo from lab 1 where ECS image is stored
 > *  ImageTag latest <- Image tag
 > *  InstanceType t2.micro
-> *  KeyName xxKeyPair <- Key pair name for SSH access
 > *  MaxSize 1 <-  Desired max size
 > *  RepositoryBranch master
 > *  RepositoryName swift-product <- Name of the CodeCommit repository
 > *  SSHLocation 0.0.0.0/0
-> *  YourIP 0.0.0.0/0 <- Provide your public IP or allow all

 The stack takes approximately 15 minutes to create all resources.